 Advanced signal processing technology allows A4L to potentially impact existing care pathways in healthcare markets for the purposes of assessing and diagnosing disease.
 The initial focus of A4L’s technology will be to transform the detection of coronary artery disease (CAD).
 What used to take days to weeks to reach a definitive diagnosis can be replaced with a cost-effective, efficient, and safe way to pinpoint disease immediately.

 ENVISIONED TO TRANSFORM CARE

 Redefine the diagnosis pathway, and the benefits to patients, providers and insurers immediately become obvious.
-Suddenly, intensive testing that required massive imaging equipment and toxic contrasting agents is replaced with a handheld device and in-office procedure that takes minutes and is intended to deliver performance to at least the level of current standards.
+Suddenly, intensive testing that required massive imaging equipment and toxic contrasting agents is replaced with a handheld device and in-office procedure that is intended to deliver performance to at least the level of current standards.